kwy518/Udemy/README.md

-# This resiportory is for some practices from Udemy course of Python.
+# Some practices from Udemy course of Python.